avivieu/BitrixRedmine/README.md

-# Laravel service for integration Bitrix24 to Redmine
+# Laravel service for integration users Bitrix24 to Redmine